-ParentsNext is compulsory for parents who meet all the program eligibility requirements.
-To keep receiving their Parenting Payment, parents must attend their appointments, agree to their Participation Plan and participate in their agreed activities.
+Yes, ParentsNext is compulsory for parents and carers who meet all the program eligibility requirements.
+To keep receiving their Parenting Payment, participants must attend their appointments, agree to their Participation Plan and participate in their agreed activities.

-Like most other income support recipients, parents report to Centrelink each fortnight to ensure they are meeting their Parenting Payment requirements.
-Parents also confirm attendance at agreed ParentsNext compulsory activities on the day attended.
+Like most other income support recipients, participants report to Centrelink each fortnight to report income and confirm they are meeting their Parenting Payment requirements.

 Why is ParentsNext compulsory?